We are happy that you are interested in spending your exchange

 ECTS.
 If you are admitted to 30 ECTS the exceeding courses on the

-list will be dropped, with the exemption of courses in Swedish for International Students.
+list will be dropped, with the exception of courses in Swedish for International Students.

 These courses can be selected in addition to 30 ECTS in other